Whynnie/Modelling-customers-credit-risk-with-ML-algorithms/README.md

 # Credit-risk-modelling-using-machine-learning-techniques
-This was the analysis carried out as my final year thesis
+This analysis was carried out as my final year thesis.